powsybl/powsybl.github.io/pages/todo/expected-contributions.md

 This document aims to list the expected contributions for the website and propose potential writers (people or project).

 **Guidelines:**
 - When someone asks a question to the community, send a link to the website.
-If the documentation is not ready yet, write the missing page instead of answering by email, even it's not complete.
+If the documentation is not ready yet, write the missing page instead of answering by email, even if it's not complete.
 - When you write a new page, try to follow the plan used in the existing pages (specially for tutorials)
 - Try to write functional pages understandable by everyone (avoid the references to the Java code) and document the code in the dedicated sections.

 # General subjects
 - Cosmetic: